Debt Financing Definition

-Researching options to finance your business can feel like entering a foreign country.
+If you’re researching options to fund your small business, a term you have likely come across is debt financing.
+If you’re new to the world of small business lending, researching debt financing can feel like entering a foreign country.
 There are terms you don’t know and concepts you’ve never heard of.
-Plus, you’re being asked to provide documents and make decisions based on information you don’t totally understand.
-The options are seemingly endless, and there are so many pros and cons to each.
+Plus, you might be asked to sign documents and make decisions based on information you don’t totally understand.
+The options when it comes to debt financing are seemingly endless, and there are so many pros and cons to each.
 How do you know which way to turn?

 Your options for debt financing extend far beyond the traditional bank loan.
 As the alternative lending market has grown, so too have the types of debt financing available to small businesses.
 Here are the various loan products you may consider for your business financing needs: